catigator/aoc_cookiecutter/template/README.md

 and they will be downloaded to `aoc/day_{day}/` as `INPUT.md`, `PUZZLE.md` and `EXAMPLE_X.md`.

+NOTE: On Mac (macOS 12.6) I had to follow the instructions at https://stackoverflow.com/questions/33699577/conda-update-fails-with-ssl-error-certificate-verify-failed/57305648#57305648 and set the
+REQUESTS_CA_BUNDLE environment variable to the certificate used when visiting adventofcode.com.
+This messes with e.g. `pip` installations so it's easiest to just run once locally in a terminal before using the downloader, as opposed to `.zshrc`

 # Instructions

 Run with e.g. `python -m aoc.day_04` from root folder after activating the conda environment.